 - Rubbernecking at accidents or other roadside events

 Distracted driving may include visual, manual, or cognitive distractions.
-Anything that causes a driver to take his or her eyes off the road, hands off the steering wheel, or mind off the act of driving can be considered a “distraction” – and the grounds for a personal injury lawsuit.
+Anything that causes a driver to take eyes off the road, hands off the steering wheel, or mind to the clouds can be considered a “distraction” – and the grounds for a personal injury lawsuit.

 In some cases, motorists see the other driver texting or driving distracted just before the crash occurs.
 In other cases, a legal team’s in-depth accident investigation skills reveal the terrible truth.
 Whether you know you were involved in a distracted driving accident or you just suspect it, taking the following steps can strengthen your claim: